CS386-journal-time/CS386-journal-time/D1_Inception/D1_Inception.md

 * Must Have: Adding photos is most important dynamic and basically everything else would be cool.

 3rd interview

 Who: Laura Sanderson

 When: 7/10/2020

-CConsumer Segment: young individual who used to journal regularly but is now just active on most social media
+Consumer Segment: young individual who used to journal regularly but is now just active on most social media

 Key insights:
 * Key desired features: integrating the photos from the camera, include the location feature from the map